 Headache solution number 4: Yin and Yang

-Make sure you find a good balance between making your hairdo too loose and too firm.
+Make sure you to make your hairdo neither too loose nor too firm.
 Both extremes can contribute to your discomfort.

 Making a loose updo definitely means stress for your poor hair roots.
+When you have a loosely tied bun, the pull doesn’t go to your hair tie, but to your roots instead.
 And stress for your hair roots means scalp pain!

 Headache solution number 6: Get creative